esteves67/whatsupgenius/README.md

 ### That's all, let's go!

-## How to add a music to the playlist?
+## How to add a music to the playlist or get the lyrics?

 On the homepage, click the '*I am ready*' button.
 Enter a playlist name and your phone number, then login with your Spotify account.
 Psst, open your Spotify application: a new playlist has been created!